British Insects: the Genera of Orthoptera

 Adults diurnal; 10–15 mm long (S. stigmaticus), or 15–23 mm long (S. lineatus; the females somewhat the larger in both species); usually green, sometimes with brownish forewings and brown marks elsewhere, but females sometimes pinkish or purplish; usually with a white line on the front edges of the forewings; males often developing orange colouration of the abdomen and hind tibiae.

 British representation.
 2 species.
 Stenobothrus lineatus (Stripe-winged Grasshopper), S. stigmaticus (Lesser Mottled Grasshopper).
 Native.
-Southeast England, central southern England, southwest England, and Isle of Wight (S. lineatus), or English Midlands (Isle of Man only, S. stigmaticus).
+Southeast England, central southern England, southwest England, and Isle of Wight (S. lineatus), English Midlands (Isle of Man only, S. stigmaticus).

 Vegetarian (feeding mainly on gasses); found outdoors in natural habitats (on thin turf).